At just $15, this lighter red wine from Greece makes for fine sipping

 Austria’s signature white grape offers flavors of jasmine and honeysuckle, dusted with white pepper.
 The Lustig’s soft acidity emphasizes the fruit and makes the wine more drinkable now, but it should age well for a few years.
 Certified sustainable.
 ABV: 12 percent.

 Imported and distributed in the District and Maryland by Artisans & Vines, distributed in Virginia by LK Wine Tours and Sales: Available in the District at Classy Corks, Cleveland Park Wine & Spirits, Morris Miller Wine & Liquor, Old City Market and Oven, Rodman’s, Schneider’s of Capitol Hill.
-Available in Maryland at Bay Ridge Wine & Spirits in Annapolis; Beer, Wine & Co., Bradley Food & Beverage, Georgetown Square Wine and Beer in Bethesda; Bethesda Co-Op in Cabin John; Downtown Crown Wine and Beer, Finewine.com in Gaithersburg; Franklins Restaurant, Brewery and General Store in Hyattsville; Grosvenor Market in Rockville; Knowles Station Wine & Co., Old Town Market in Kensington; Locavino, Parkway Deli & Restaurant, Snider’s Super Foods in Silver Spring; Potomac Grocer in Potomac; Rathskeller in Elkridge; Rodman’s in White Flint; Takoma Park-Silver Spring Co-Op in Takoma Park; Town Center Market in Riverdale Park; Trout Liquors in Frederick; Wine Works in Baltimore.
+Available in Maryland at Bay Ridge Wine & Spirits in Annapolis; Beer Wine & Co., Bradley Food & Beverage, Georgetown Square Wine and Beer in Bethesda; Bethesda Co-Op in Cabin John; Downtown Crown Wine and Beer, Finewine.com in Gaithersburg; Franklins Restaurant, Brewery and General Store in Hyattsville; Grosvenor Market in Rockville; Knowles Station Wine & Co., Old Town Market in Kensington; Locavino, Parkway Deli & Restaurant, Snider’s Super Foods in Silver Spring; Potomac Grocer in Potomac; Rathskeller in Elkridge; Rodman’s in White Flint; Takoma Park-Silver Spring Co-Op in Takoma Park; Town Center Market in Riverdale Park; Trout Liquors in Frederick; Wine Works in Baltimore.
 Available in Virginia at Aldie Peddler in Aldie; Murphy Beverage in Winchester.

 Famille Héraud Clos des Perrières Muscadet Sèvre et Maine 2020